benkwwuo/fa21-cse110-lab4/expose/javascript/part2.md

 14. A) true B) false C) true D) false E) false F) true
 15. == is a regular equality check where the operands of varying types are convered to numbers then compared, so like true becomes 1 so in a comparison of if 1 == true, it is treated as if  1 == 1 which is true. === is a strict equality operator that does not type convert types, so it basically compares the data types as they are given.
 If we did changed if 1 == true to 1 === true, 1 is obviously not equal to true.
 16. js file is in the same directory
+17. The result should be double of the input array, so [1,2,3] becomes [2,4,6].
+18. js file is in the same directory
+19. 1 4 3 2 but with a new line everytime